Secure Application Development links

 DUKPT Decrypt (<- the actual file to download)

-This is a that will Encrypted Blocks that have been produced via the triple- method.
-I used this for testing the output of some Pad software I had created, but is also handy for other debugging purposes.
+This is a utility that will decrypt Encrypted PIN Blocks that have been produced via the DUKPT triple-DES method.
+I used this for testing the output of some PIN Pad software I had created, but is also handy for other debugging purposes.

 VISA PVV Calculator (<- the actual